vasyl-d/vasyl-d/README.md

 - 👋 Hi, I’m @vasyl-d
 - 👀
-- 🌱 I’m currently learning python
+- 🌱 python, javascript, html/css dev
-- 💞️
+- 💞️ like fetch data via api or selenium and organize it
 - 📫 How to reach me ... - write an email

 <!---